State Library of South Australia

 The State Library of South Australia, or SLSA, formerly known as the Public Library of South Australia, located on North Terrace, Adelaide, is the official library of the Australian state of South Australia.
 It is the largest public research library in the state, with a collection focus on South Australian information, being the repository of all printed and audiovisual material published in the state, as required by legal deposit legislation.
+SLSA's holdings include rare books, maps, manuscripts, and ephemera.
 It holds the "South Australiana" collection, which documents South Australia from pre-European settlement to the present day, as well as general reference material in a wide range of formats, including digital, film, sound and video recordings, photographs, and microfiche.

-Home access to many journals, newspapers and other resources online is available.
+As of October 2025, the director of the library is Megan Berghuis, who was appointed in 2024, after the retirement of Geoff Strempel.